dmilos/TopLog/README.md

-# TopLog.
+# TopLog

 ### Description
  - When big and fancy loggers are not suitable for debugging there is TopLog.

 ### Key features:
  - Header only
    - One file to include to start the fun
  - No third parties
  - No additional binaries
  - Out of the box ready
    - No need to recompile or start some install process.

 ### Work flow: